isobarbaric/SnapTrack/README.md

 2. Clone this repository:
 ``git clone https://github.com/isobarbaric/SnapTrack``

-1. Navigate to the cloned directory (and in the root directory):
+3. Navigate to the cloned directory (and in the root directory):
 ``cd snaptrack``

+4. Build the wheel for the module.
+``poetry build``

-1. Install the package using Poetry:
+5. Install the module
-``poetry install``
+``pip install snaptrack-0.1.0-py3-none-any.whl``

 Now, you can use the `snaptrack` command from your terminal.